 - The defect in the item was correctly described by the seller in its description of the item. - The item was properly described but you didn't want it after you received it. - The item was properly described but did not meet your expectations. - The item has minor scratches and was described as "used."

-Ineligible items and transactions under PayPal Buyer Protection
+Ineligible items and transactions

-Payments for the following are not eligible for reimbursement under PayPal Buyer Protection:
+The following items or transactions are not eligible under PayPal Buyer Protection: